 Also, older vinyl, usually the types from before the 1980s, often contains asbestos.
-Asbestos is extremely toxic, and it could cause you many health problems, such as lung cancer if you do not handle it correctly.
+Asbestos, which is also commonly used in old concrete gutters, is extremely toxic, and it could cause you many health problems, such as lung cancer if you do not handle it correctly.
 If you are not sure how old your vinyl is, you should research the pattern to make sure that it does not contain asbestos.
 If it dies, you should hire someone else to remove the flooring.

 Overall, it is crucial that you wear gloves, goggles, and a mask when handling old vinyl flooring.

 When you are removing vinyl flooring, it can be hard to keep the area clean.
 If you stack your tiles on a spot you have already cleared, they will get stuck to the sticky concrete surface again.
 Sometimes, your tiles will chip and break, leaving many fragments that easily re-adhere to the concrete.

 Using a large, sturdy container to keep the vinyl you have removed off the floor will help you keep the room clean and prevent the vinyl from getting stuck to the concrete.
 You can use a garbage can, plastic tote, bucket, heavy-duty garbage bag, or any other container.
 Keeping all of the material that you have removed from getting stuck to the clean concrete can make the job a lot quicker and simpler for you.